ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 -   Check for Secure Automated Backup with Compass [region availability](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass){: external}.

-- The Compass Commander UI is in the IBM cloud and accessible from the IBM cloud.
+- The Compass Commander UI is in the {{site.data.keyword.cloud_notm}} and accessible from the {{site.data.keyword.cloud_notm}} cloud.
 It is external to the VPC, SSO enabled.

 ![Baas](images/baas.svg "Baas Diagram"){: caption="Figure 1: Secure Automated Backup with Compass" caption-side="bottom"}{: external download="baas.svg"}